Albericus de Rosate

 Albericus or Alberico de Rosate (or Rosciate; c.
 1290 – 1354 or 1360) was an Italian jurist.

 Early life and education

 He was born in the village of Rosate (Rosciate) in the district of Bergamo, and was of humble parentage.
-He studied law under Oldradus de Ponte and Riccardus Malumbra at the University of Padua, where he gained the degree of Doctor, without, however, becoming a teacher.
+He studied law under Oldradus de Ponte and Rizzardo Malombra at the University of Padua, where he gained the degree of Doctor, without, however, becoming a teacher.

 Albericus also studied under Ranieri di Forlì and had contact with Bartolus de Saxoferrato.
 In the 1310s he returned to Bergamo, where he was a lawyer and took part in various public affairs.
 He was employed in particular by Galeazzo II Visconti of Milan, and after Galeazzo's death by Luchino Visconti and the latter's brother John, Bishop of Novara.
 In 1331 and 1333 he was involved in reforming Bergamo's civil statutes, and he was sent several times (in 1335, 1337–38 and 1340–41) as ambassador to Pope Benedict XII's court at Avignon.